 - Review the issues in your FOIA dispute and determine that no further action is necessary.
 If the PAC decides that the alleged violations are unfounded, the PAC will inform you and the public body of that decision. - Work to resolve your FOIA dispute with the public body.
 The PAC may choose to work informally to resolve the matter by means other than the issuance of a binding opinion.
 One of the ways that the PAC may work to informally resolve the matter is by issuing a non-binding determination letter.
 The PAC's decision to decline to issue a binding opinion is not reviewable. - Issue a binding opinion to resolve the FOIA dispute.
 The PAC will review any information needed to analyze the FOIA dispute that you have with the public body and any additional information that you or the public body choose to provide.
 If the PAC decides to issue a binding opinion, the PAC must issue that opinion within 60 calendar days after receiving the request for review, unless the PAC extends the time by no more than 30 business days.
-If the PAC's opinion orders the public body to produce records, the public body may appeal the opinion to the circuit court.
-If the public body does not appeal the opinion and fails to disclose the records as ordered by the opinion, the Attorney General's office may sue the public body to enforce the opinion.
+If the PAC's opinion orders the public body does not appeal the opinion and fails to disclose the records as ordered by the opinion, the Attorney General's office may sue the public body to enforce the opinion.
 If the opinion concludes that the records fall within a FOIA exemption and need not be disclosed, the requester may appeal the opinion to the circuit court.